klinge/sl-webapp/README.md

 * Refactor: add phpcs and PHPStan och Psalm to Github commit workflow
 * Refactor: add DocBlocks for all classes
 * Refactor: ensure consistent naming for CRUD operations..
-* Refactor: add a util class for validation of user input or add a validation library like Respect och Rakit
+* Refactor: move to a validation library like Respect och Rakit
 * Build: add Github actions to run PHP Codesniffer and PHPStan on commits
 * Auth: replace own code with a proper Auth component.
 Maybe Comet Auth.
 Integrate with Medlem class?